Forbes column, author, other publications, ebooks, presentations, and newsletters

 Since 2009, Adam has been the

-Adam’s weekly posts have boldly and correctly predicted the future of companies such as Sears, RIM and Microsoft.
-Covering all industries from small businesses to large corporations, follow Adam on Forbes and gain insight to the latest market trends.
+Adam’s weekly posts have boldly and correctly predicted the future of companies such as Sears, RIM, Microsoft, Tesla, Netflix, and Apple.
+Covering all industries from small businesses to large corporations, join the 11 million readers who follow Adam on Forbes and gain insight to the latest market trends.

 Create Marketplace Disruption: How to Stay Ahead of the Competition